mo-arvan/apexlegends-data-analysis/docs/posts/mnk_vs_controller/post.md

-# Aim Assist Nerf and Its Effect on MnK vs. Controller Gap
+# Aim Assist Nerf and Its Effect on MnK vs. Controller Gap - ALGS Playoffs Analysis

 ## Abstract